microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12HelloWorld/src/HelloTextureModified/RenderPassAuthoring.md

 RegisterPassOperation(Op::ToneMap, &D3D12HelloTexture::ExecuteToneMapPass)
 ```

-At execution time, `ExecutePassOperation()` looks up `pass.operation` in `m_passOperationHandlers` and calls the handler.
+At execution time, `ExecutePassOperation()` looks up `pass.operation` in `PassOperationRegistry` and calls the handler.
 The handler should record only the pass-specific commands; resource transitions, descriptor binding, render target binding, pipeline binding, and constant binding should stay in the shared pass execution path.

 ### `constantsBindings`